courselab/sys-our-syssoft-project/doc/syseg.md

 ```

  On the other hand, if you have obtained the software in the form a
- __pre-initialized distribution bundle__, usually as a tarball, you should
+ pre-initialized distribution bundle, usually as a tarball, you should
  already have the  script `configure` pre-built and thus you will not need
  Autotools (you may then safely skip the Autotools installation step above).

+ Either way, the bootstrap script will create the configuration script
+ named `configure`.

+ Perhaps you are already familiar with the GNU build system but, if not, no
+ worries.
+The `configure` script is meant to check if your system meets all
+ the requirements for building SYSeg.
+As a result, `configure` will create
+ a customized build script that takes into account your compiler version,
+ system libraries etc.

- Either way, locate the file in the root of SYSeg source directory tree
+ Locate the script in the root of SYSeg source directory tree and execute it:
- and execute it

 ```
  $ ./configure